BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-5/managing_state.md

 # Passing Props

-To pass props to a component we need to *render* the component, and assign the `props` *as if the were html properties on an element*.
+To pass props to a component we need to *render* the component, and assign the `props` *as if they were html properties on an element*.
 This is why they're called "`props`."

 If we were to use our `ExampleForm` component from before, passing the `title` prop would look like this